DECODEproject/whitepaper/hardware_supports.md

 ## Hardware Hubs

+We use the term "Hub" to refer to any underlying compute infrastructure that can execute either the wallet software or a validating node.
+In this sense a hub can be anyone of the following:

+- Physical server or PC
+- A virtual machine in a public or private cloud infrastructure (e.g. AWS, Google Cloud, Azure)
+- A single board computer for e.g. [OLinuxXIno Lime](https://www.olimex.com/Products/OLinuXino/A10/A10-OLinuXino-LIME/open-source-hardware).
+- A smart card running limited cryptographic code
+- A mobile device such as a phone or tablet

+This section provides a high level description of the requirements that such hardware will require, and a section specifically around the use of hardware for improving security.

+In general, the DECODE platform is under more control by the participant the more that the participant has control over the full stack execution environment.
+Ultimately this is down to the hardware level and DECODE aims to provide details of how a participant or an operator can operate DECODE nodes that are entirely open source and auditable.

+DECODE will support and explore a wide range of hardware software configurations, following the principle of being open and modular.
+This will allow participants to customise the level of security and control they adopt.
+There is a tradeoff between investment on the part of the participant to purchase and configure hardware devices vs the extra level of control and reduce need for trust of a third party.

 ### Requirements
-#### Capability of running DECODE OS
+#### Capability to run DECODE OS

-The processor of the HUB needs to run the DECODE OS.
+The processor of the HUB must be able to run the DECODE OS.
 The DECODE OS is based on Devuan and which developed by Dyne, who published the first release on April 2017.
 To assure compatibility of a specific processor, it must be made a target of the DECODE OS SDK.
-The DECODE OS SDK is modeled after the Devuan SDK and supports all its architecture targets.
-Additionally, to run the DECODE OS, the DECODE HUB needs to host enough computing power to act as local data broker, encrypt data and potentially run local storage of historical information.
+The DECODE OS SDK is modelled after the Devuan SDK and supports all its architecture targets.

+Additionally the following capabilities are required:

+- Network connectivity (either wireless or ethernet)
+- Processing power and memory to support:
+    - cryptographic operations
+    - embedded web server operations
+    - execution of smart rules language
+- Local storage in the initial phases at least enough to store attributes

+The exact requirements of these will be determined as the project moves forwards and published.
+Different configurations will have different requirements - for example there will be significantly more minimum cmpute power required for a validating node than just running a single wallet, which is should be possible to run on a mobile device.

 #### Transparency
 One of the goals of the DECODE platform is to create a level playing field that enables developers from all backgrounds to contribute to society by implementing innovative applications and opening up new economical, technological and social values based on the new infrastructure that DECODE will provide.
 To facilitate the participation of these developers, all the elements of the DECODE architecture should be open source.
 For that reason any device specifically designed to operate as a DECODE HUB should be open source and compliant with the Open Source Hardware Association (OSHWA).
 Schematics, design files and documentation should be available for designers to build upon.
 DECODE will encourage hardware designers to join their efforts in creating a more secure and open hardware.